 Anglers enjoy targeting the Warsaw grouper because it is both big and will put up a fight.
 The best methods for catching these huge fish are drift or still fishing with bottom rigs that are weighted with about five pounds and baited with cut bait.
 Since Warsaw groupers gobble bait whole, anglers are advised to bridle their bait.

 The following are effective fishing methods and techniques for catching Warsaw Grouper:

 Best Lures, Bait & Tackle to catch Warsaw Grouper

 Baits work best for catching Warsaw groupers.
-Some good options to try are bonito, squid, and whole or cut fish.
+Some good options to try are bonito, squid, whole or cut fish using a bottom rig.